Rothrock State Forest: Events

 Various events are held in Rothrock each year including the Wilderness 101, a 101 mi mountain bike race, and the Tussey MountainBack 50 Mile Relay, a 50 mi race and Ultramarathon, and the Stoopid 50 mountain bike race.
 In 2005 the Single Speed World Championship race was held in Rothrock.
 The Trans-Sylvania Mountain Bike Epic 7-day Stage Race is held annually in the park, with stages in both Rothrock and Bald Eagle State Forests.

-2006 Fire
+2006 fire

-On May 1, 2006, a wildfire from a downed power line burned more than 420 acres (170 hectacres) largely within Rothrock State Forest.
+On May 1, 2006, a wildfire from a downed power line burned more than 420 acres (170 hectares) largely within Rothrock State Forest.
 The Tussey Mountain Trail transects the burned area, showcasing springtime wildflowers and grasses among the charred trees.
 This trail has become a regional favorite among mountain cyclists, trail runners, and hikers alike.

 Stewardship

 Rothrock State forest is managed by the Pennsylvania Department of Conservation and Natural Resources (DCNR).
 Numerous advocacy groups exist to promote sustainable land management in and around the Forest, including Nittany Mountain Bike Association, Friends of Rothrock State Forest, Clearwater Conservancy, and the Pennsylvania Parks & Forests Foundation.